manloloy/ECE205Course/CourseNotes/16b-BigONotation.md

 ## Section 1: Introduction & Formal Definition

 ### 1.1 Why Big-O?
 We do not measure execution speed purely in seconds because hardware, compiler optimizations, and background tasks vary.
-Instead, we measure **how execution time scales relative to input size ($n$) in the worst-case scenario**.
+Instead, we measure **the upper bound of how execution time scales relative to input size ($n$)**.
+We can apply this upper bound to the best/average/worst-case functions.

 ### 1.2 Formal Definition
 Let $f(n)$ and $g(n)$ be non-negative functions from $\mathbb{N} \to \mathbb{R}^+$.
 We say that: